webcomponents/polyfills/packages/benchmarks/README.md

   - `before`: A fixed version of ShadyCSS before any shadow parts support was added.
   - `head`: The code at HEAD.
   - `disabled`: The code at HEAD with shadow parts support force-disabled.

+### `render-styled-part.json`

+Measures the time spent inserting many times a parent and child element, where the parent provides a part style to the child, and compares across:

+  - `native`: Polyfill disabled.
+  - `polyfill`: Polyfill enabled.